 Quality Instructions: Check owner reviews, or available online literature, to ensure the snorkel kit you’re purchasing comes with detailed, high-quality, and easy-to-understand instructions.
 Many kits also include a template for your vehicle, which illustrates where you’ll need to cut holes through the bodywork to pass the snorkel kit ducting and plumbing through.
 Remember that proper sealing and painting of any cuts or holes you make through your vehicle’s body-work is vital to sealing out water, moisture, and eventual corrosion.

-Crossing Water: If you’re inexperienced when it comes to crossing deep water or mud in an off-road setting, be sure to exercise extreme caution and safety.
+Crossing Water: If you’re inexperienced when it comes to crossing deep water or mud in an off-road setting, be sure to exercise extreme caution and safety – even if you have one of the best snorkels installed on your vehicle.
 Check the depth of the water or mud before entering, and if you feel the depth will exceed the capability of your vehicle, or your own comfort levels, back out and find another way across.
 Cross streams in a straight line where possible, and don’t underestimate the power of even a light flow of water.
 Many off-roaders have their vehicles washed away by flowing water each year, risking harm, injury, and environmental damage in the process.
 Finally, remember that crossing deep water or mud may introduce unwanted liquids into certain parts of your vehicle’s driveline, braking system, and more.
 Many off-roaders either make special modifications to address this, or, flush and change any potentially-affected fluids afterwards, to fend off possible damage to driveline parts.

 How Deep: Remember that installing a snorkel does not necessarily prevent water-related damage to vehicle wiring, electronics, fluids, or parts like the alternator, power steering pump, and more.
 A snorkel may prevent your engine from sucking up water and becoming a paperweight, though it could also leave you with an expensive repair bill if water gets into other components that aren’t’ designed to get wet.
 Further, your vehicle’s door seals may not be completely waterproof, and deep water can, therefore, find its way inside of your vehicle, leading to pricey damage.
 Ditto if water or mud finds its way into the air intake for the climate control system.
-Do your homework first, and determine how much water you can drive through, snorkel, or not.
+Do your homework first, and determine how much water you can drive through, if you’ve got one of the best snorkels installed or not.